magento/pagebuilder-docs/docs/control-layouts/introduction.md

 In addition to providing the UI for frontend previews, viewports deliver one of Page Builder's best features: User-controlled property values that are breakpoint-specific.
 As a developer, you define the breakpoint for a viewport, and the end user defines the property value for that viewport.
 Without viewports, users can't set breakpoints on content properties.

-So let's define another term: viewport properties.
+So let's define another term: _viewport properties_.

 Viewport properties refer to the properties of a content type that can accept different values for different viewport breakpoints.